-- Make all final parcel diary entries in READS and complete any remaining READS fields to reflect completion of the sale. - Place a copy of recorded deed in the regional office files. - Provide a copy of recorded deed, marked-up plat and survey, if applicable, to the regional Plat Unit where they will make appropriate notations and plat revisions to reflect the sale, and will upload the revised plat into WisDOT's DOTView. - Submit a copy of the recorded deed for electronic filing by uploading it into the READS Parcel Log.
+- Make all final parcel diary entries in READS and complete any remaining READS fields to reflect completion of the sale. - Provide a copy of recorded deed, marked-up plat and survey, if applicable, to the regional Plat Unit where they will make appropriate notations and plat revisions to reflect the sale, and will upload the revised plat into WisDOT's DOTView. - Submit a copy of the recorded deed for electronic filing by uploading it into the READS Parcel Log. - For transactions over \$15,000, upload a copy of the final sale approval letter signed by the Secretary and Governor into READS.